caltechlibrary/newt/README.md

 Newt is an experimental [microservice](https://en.wikipedia.org/wiki/Microservices) designed for working with other "off the shelf" microservices.
 The primary purpose of Newt is to function as a localhost data router between a data source and rendering engine.
 The goal of the project is to create a rapid development platform through existing microservices targetting web applications suitable in libraries, archives, colleges and museums.
 The name "Newt" comes from the phrase "new take".

-Newt comes with two commands. `newt` is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (i.e. Pandoc running in server mode).  `newtpg` is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
+Newt comes with three commands. `newt` is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (e.g. Pandoc running in server mode).  `newtmustache` is a Pandoc server inspired rendering microsevice based implementing Mustache template support. `newtpg` is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
 Combined `newt` and `newtpg`  saves you from building yet another middleware microservice.
 Instead your development time is focused instead on three areas.

 1. Modeling your data using SQL
-2. Rendering content using simple templates (i.e. Pandoc templates)
+2. Rendering content using simple templates (e.g. Pandoc or Mustache templates)
 3. Enhancing the user expereience browser side using HTML5, CSS and if needed JavaScript

 Newt achieves this division of responsibity through a YAML configuration file that describes your data models and the mapping of requested URL paths to a multistage pipe line of data sources and render engine.
 Data sources are typically JSON API.
 The currently support render engine is Pandoc running as a microservice.
 Newt was inspired by my work with PostgREST and Postgres which allows you to quickly build a fully featured JSON API in the Postgres database using SQL.
 PostgREST+Postgres functions as an "off the shelf" data source.
 Newt is design to work with "off the shelf" JSON data sources so it also works well with Solr, Elasticsearch and Opensearch.
 Support for S3 object stores is in the early planning stages.